aupiff/se-nocker/README.md

 # Etymology

-A pun on "reflexive nock" since reflexive French verbs have the forms like "se ----er", e.g. "se raser" means "to shave oneself".
+A pun on "reflexive nock" since reflexive French verbs have forms like "se ----er", e.g. "se raser" means "to shave oneself".

 # Set-up